-The areas of special flood hazard identified by the Federal Emergency Management Agency in its flood insurance study of the city, dated July 6, 1998, with accompanying maps and other supporting data, and any revisions thereto, are adopted by reference and declared to be a part of this division.
-For those land areas acquired by a municipality through annexation, the current effective FIS and data for the county are hereby adopted by reference.
+The areas of special flood hazard identified by the Federal Emergency Management Agency in its flood insurance study (FIS) of the city, dated June 5, 2020, with accompanying maps and other supporting data, and any revisions thereto, are adopted by reference and declared to be a part of this division.
+For those land areas acquired by a municipality through annexation, the current effective FIS and data for Mobile County are hereby adopted by reference.
 Areas of special flood hazard may also include those areas know to have flooded historically or defined through standard engineering analysis by governmental agencies or private parties but not yet incorporated in an FIS.